MoseleyBioinformaticsLab/MESSES/_sources/tutorial.rst.txt

 --delete  Use this option to delete tables, records, or fields from the JSONized input.
 Note that fields can also be deleted using modification tags.
 This
           option is limited and only allows the deletion of one table, record, or field at a time.
 Ex. --delete protocol  will delete the protocol table.
 Tables, records, and fields can also be specified with regular expressions.
 Ex. --delete r'.*tocol' will delete all tables that match the regular expression.
+If you would like to delete all records besides those that match a certain pattern you can use a more advanced regular expression.
+          Ex. entity,r'^(?!.*(-ICMS_A|-protein))' will delete all entities that do not have "-ICMS_A" or "-protein" in the id.
+The (?!...) special grouping matches if the pattern inside is not found.
+You can see more complex examples of this option in the mwtab examples found in the examples folder of the GitHub_ repository.

 --keep  Use this option to keep only the indicated tables in the JSONized output.
 These are tables only, but multiple tables can be specified.
         Ex. --keep protocol,measurement  will keep only the protocol and measurement tables.
 Tables can also specified with regular expressions Ex. --keep r'.*tocl',r'measure.*'